UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team08-DeepFakeGeneration.md

 We do not provide a detailed explanation of the Global-Flow Local-Attention framework here.
 Readers who are interested in this method may refer to the original paper.

-## Image-to-image Translation
+## Image-to-Image Translation

+Image-to-Image Translation has been a popular topic in DeepFake generation.
+As we learned in class, StyleGAN v3 is the current state-of-the-art method.
+In this part, we choose to mainly introduce a novel method called StarGAN (particularly, StarGAN v2).
+This model adopts many ideas from previous works.
+Therefore, we will introduce interesting methods used in StarGAN v2 model aside from StarGAN v2 itself below, which hopefully can help the readers to have a more comprehensive view of this model and the Image-to-Image Translation field as a whole.

 ### StarGAN v2: Diverse Image Synthesis for Multiple Domains

-Different from the First Order Motion Model above, which is largely a stand-alone method, StarGAN v2 adopts many ideas from previous works.
-Therefore, we will introduce interesting methods used in StarGAN v2 model aside from StarGAN v2 itself below, which hopefully can help the readers to have a more comprehensive view of this model and the Image-to-image Translation field as a whole.

 The StarGAN v2 model is an image-to-image translation framework that can generate diverse images of multiple domains with good scalibility.
 In this paper, *domain* refers to a set of images that can be grouped as a visually distinctive category (e.g. images of cats and dogs can be two domains); while *style* means a unqiue appearance of an image (e.g. hairstyle).
 Briefly speaking, this framework uses domain-specific decoders to interpret latent style codes to achieve style diversity, and the generator takes an additional domain information so that images of multiple domains can be handled using a single framework.
 Next, we introduce StarGAN v2 from the framework and the learning objective functions.